lucylai96/lucylai96.github.io/blog/gradapps.md

 To conclude…
 Interviews take a long time (the entire Spring semester, basically), and are quite emotionally and physically taxing.
 But they can also be incredibly rewarding, as it’s a chance to meet some of your future peers and mentors, and to eat and drink tons of free food and booze.
 Enjoy yourself, and feel privileged that you get to be extravagantly courted by all these schools!

+## After the interview
+I’ve found that it really helps to jot down your gut feelings about the school after the interview weekend.
+Recount what you liked/disliked about each place, so that you can use these thoughts later when choosing where to attend.

-What matters: some personal observations (gathered from PIs on the admissions committee) It’s hard to gauge how the admissions decision is made after the interview process, but my gut feeling is that the “magical equation” consists of research fit and general impressions.
+### What matters: some personal observations (gathered from PIs on the admissions committee)
+It’s hard to gauge how the admissions decision is made after the interview process, but my gut feeling is that the “magical equation” consists of research fit and general impressions.
 However, there are several other factors that I also took note of when interviewing that revealed what was truly important to PIs and admissions committees:
 Working with people who are well respected and known (aka. who is it that is rooting for you in your letters?)
 Many interviewees I met on the road had worked in well-known labs.
 As a result, they received recommendation letters from these very well-known and well-connected PIs.
 I had a PI tell me in my interview that he’d admit me in a heartbeat because my rec letters were basically written by his three best friends.
 While this isn’t the only reason he had a positive impression, it definitely helped to know that his trusted peers had good opinions of me (see section about rec letters).
 The blunt reality of academia is that having someone well-known back you up is a huge plus in admissions (and in general).
 If you’ve never had the opportunity to work with someone who is well-known, it’s unclear as to whether its a disadvantage–bias largely depends on who is reading your application.
 Being able to clearly convey your contribution to research projects, and the content of those projects.
 Several PIs asked me to clarify what exactly I did, as to understand how much ownership I took of the project.